Amsterdam-AI-Team/amsterdam-rag-chatbot-system/README.md

 pip install -r requirements.txt
 ```

-The code has been tested with Python x.x on Linux/MacOS/Windows.
+The code has been tested with Python 3.10.0 on Linux/MacOS/Windows.

 ## Usage